 Our credit agreement and indentures governing our senior notes contain provisions relating to change of control of Crestwood Equity's general partner.
 If these provisions are triggered, our outstanding indebtedness may become due.
-In such an event, there is no assurance that we would be able to pay the indebtedness, in which case the lenders under the revolving credit facility would have the right to foreclose on our assets and holders of our senior notes would be entitled to require us to repurchase all or a portion of our notes at a purchase price equal to 101% of the principal amount thereof, plus accrued and unpaid interest, if any, to the date of such repurchase, which would have a material adverse effect on us.
+For example, a change of control of Crestwood Equity's general partner may occur if our parent, Crestwood Holdings, became unable to service its debt and an event of default occurred under the documents governing its debt.
+If our Board of Directors reduces the level of distributions to our common unitholders in future quarters as a consequence of the recent significant decline in commodity prices or for other reasons, the ability of our parent to service its debt may be adversely affected.
+In the event our outstanding indebtedness became due, there is no assurance that we would be able to pay the indebtedness, in which case the lenders under the revolving credit facility would have the right to foreclose on our assets and holders of our senior notes would be entitled to require us to repurchase all or a portion of our notes at a purchase price equal to 101% of the principal amount thereof, plus accrued and unpaid interest, if any, to the date of such repurchase, which would have a material adverse effect on us.
 There is no restriction on our ability or the ability of Crestwood Equity's general partner or its parent companies to enter into a transaction which would trigger the change of control provision.
 In certain circumstances, the control of our general partner may be transferred to a third party without unitholder consent, and this may be considered a change in control under our revolving credit facility and senior notes.
 Please read "The control of our general partner may be transferred to a third party without unitholder consent."